moshes7/odeval/README.md

 # Object Detection Evaluation (ODEval)
 The purpose of this package is to easily evaluate object detection performance in various inference loops.
 Currently, Most object detection papers implementations and open-source use COCO evaluation metrics (average precision / recall).
-Tough very popular, these metrics does not tell the whole story.
+Tough very popular, these metrics do not tell the whole story.

-This package is a try to fill this gap.
-The main idea is to extend confusion matrix, designed for classification problem, to the case of object detection.
-This is done by adding False (Miss) Detection row (column).
+This package tries to fill this gap.
+The main idea is to extend confusion matrix, designed for classification problem, to the case of detection problems.
+This is done by adding False (Miss) Detection row (column) and formoing a generalized confusion matrix.
-After we have a confusion matrix, we can calculate any evaluation metric we want: precision, recall, fdr to name a few.
+Once we have a confusion matrix, we can calculate basic metrics, e.g. True Positive (TP), False Positive (FP).
+Then, we can calculate any evaluation metric, such as precision, recall and fdr.
+We calculate per class (i.e. one versus all or binary classification) and global evaluation metrics.
+The global metrics are calculated using *macro* and *micro* methods.
+See implemtation in code (e.g. in [confusion_matrix.py](analyze/confusion_matrix.py#L777)) and references for more details.

 Main features:
-* Calculate detection confusion matrix and related evaluation metrics, per class and global (for all classes).
+* Calculate detection confusion matrix and related evaluation metrics, per class and global (*macro* and *micro*).
-* Save images with ground truth and prediction bounding boxes.
+* Easily save images with ground truth and prediction bounding boxes.
-* Can be integrated with any inference or training loop by adding few line of code.
+* Can be integrated with any inference or training loop by adding few line of code, see [basic_usage_example.py](analyze/examples/basic_usage_example.py).
-* Interactive viewer (beta), can be used to go over inference results, see evaluation metrics for each image separtely, change thresholds, etc.
+* Interactive viewer (beta), can be used to go over inference results, see evaluation metrics for each image separtely, change thresholds, etc. See [viewer_example.py](analyze/examples/viewer_example.py).

 # Installation
-In a nutshell:
 ```
 cd path/to/wandted/dir
 git clone https://github.com/moshes7/odeval.git